nailaislam12/RadDam/HFmonitoring/README.md

 scram b clean
 scram b -j10
 ```
 If you make a change to the `ggNtuplizer` module, you must copy if again to `CMSSW_X_X_X/src` and recompile.
 The compile command can only access modules that are in `/src/`.
-The `scram b -j10` command should print out something similar to the following, if our additional modules were properly compiled
+The `scram b -j10` command must be run from `CMSSW_X_X_X/src` and should print out something similar to the following, if our additional modules were properly compiled

 ```
 Entering library rule at src/ggAnalysis/ggNtuplizer/plugins